datakurre/phantomrobot/README.rst

 This package provides an XML-RPC-service, which implements Robot Framework's remove library API and relays its commands to PhantomJS using WebSocket.

-To be completed enough to be useful, I think, the library should contain implementations for the same keywords than SeleniumLibrary_.
-I'm not sure if that's worth of effor, or should one just implement Selenium `WebDriver Wire Protocol`_ instead.
+To be complete enough to be useful, the library should contain implementations for the same keywords as SeleniumLibrary_.
+Yet, I'm not sure if that's worth of the effort, because maybe one should just implement Selenium `WebDriver Wire Protocol`_ instead.

 This borrows many ideas from RoboZombie_ – a similar proof-of-concept remote